 What is Mongolian Beef?

-You can make this Mongolian Beef in a slow cooker or crock pot but I really love making it on the stove top as a quick stir fry.
+You can make this Mongolian Beef in a slow cooker or crock pot but I really love making it on the stove top as a quick stir fry filled with tender beef.
 It’s ready in minutes and perfect for quick weeknight dinners.

 Mongolian Beef Stir Fry on a bed of white rice on a blue and white square plate.